Ribes triste: Conservation

+Uses

+Culinary

-Alaska Natives use the fruit as food, eating it raw, and making the berries into jam and jellies.
+The berries are edible.
+Alaska Natives eat them raw and make them into jam and jellies.
 Eskimos eat the berries and the Inupiat eat them raw or cooked, mix them with other berries which are used to make a traditional dessert.
 They also mix the berries with rosehips and highbush cranberries and boil them into a syrup.
 The Iroquois mash the fruit, make them into small cakes, and store them for future use.
 They later soak the fruit cakes in warm water and cooked them a sauce or mixed them with corn bread.
 They also sun dry or fire dry the raw or cooked fruit for future use and take the dried fruit with them as a hunting food.
 The Ojibwe eat the berries raw, and also preserve them by cooking them, spreading them on birch bark into little cakes, which are dried and stored for winter use.
-In the winter, they often eat the berries with cooked with sweet corn.
+In the winter, they often eat the berries with cooked sweet corn.
 They also use the berries to make jams and preserves.
 The Upper Tanana eat the berries as food.